LoginRadius/python-sdk/lib/README.md

 LoginRadius offers a complete social infrastructure solution combining 30 major social platforms into one unified API.
-With LoginRadius, websites and mobile apps can integrate social login, enable social sharing, capture user profiles and social data, create a single sign-on experience for their users, and get comprehensive social analytics.
+With LoginRadius, websites and mobile apps can integrate the social login, enable social media sharing, capture user profiles and social data, create a single sign-on interface for their users, and get comprehensive social analytics.
 Our social solution helps websites engage, understand, and leverage their users.

 This module provides a wrapper for urllib2 or the requests library to easily access the API from